parth486/urbana-selector/blueprint.md

 ## Core
 The two react app already provided, but should be revisioned and enhanced, since they lack performce and optiomization, and dont have connection to WordPress. (folders src/stepper-app and src/data-builder-app).
 Add zustand for them.
-Third app, which is responsible for managing customer submissions should be created as well (folder src/admin-orders-app).
+Third react app, which is responsible for managing customer submissions should be created as well (folder src/admin-orders-app).

 ## Flow